-According to Iowa State University, the low setting on a slow cooker is generally 190 degrees Fahrenheit and the high setting usually sits at 300 degrees Fahrenheit.
+According to Iowa State University Extension and Outreach, the low setting on a slow cooker is generally 190 degrees Fahrenheit and the high setting usually sits at 300 degrees Fahrenheit.
 Of course, this may vary with different models, but these are general guidelines to help you convert the cooking time from slow cooker to oven.

-- 12 hours on low equals 8 hours on high
+- Twelve hours on low equals eight hours on high.

-- 10 hours on low equals 6 hours on high
+- Ten hours on low equals six hours on high.

-- 8 hours on low equals 4 hours on high
+- Eight hours on low equals four hours on high.

-- 7 hours on low equals 3 hours on high
+- Seven hours on low equals three hours on high.

-When doing a full conversion from slow cooker to oven, follow these general guidelines for these common pieces of meat, according to the experts at Williams-Sonoma.
+When doing a Crock-Pot to oven time conversion, follow these general guidelines for these common pieces of meat, according to the experts at Williams-Sonoma.
 They recommend braising — using a covered pot to simmer meat or vegetables in a liquid — at 325 degrees Fahrenheit.
 From a high slow cooker setting to oven:

-- Cook chicken breasts at one to 1.5 hours in a covered pot instead of 2 hours in a slow cooker.
+- Cook chicken breasts at one to 1.5 hours in a covered pot instead of two hours in a slow cooker.

-- Larger cuts of meat, such as roast or pork putt, that usually take 4 hours on high in the slow cooker, cook for 3 to 4 hours in the oven.
+- Larger cuts of meat, such as roast or pork putt, that usually take four hours on high in the slow cooker, cook for three to four hours in the oven.
 Increase cooking time in the oven as the time increases in your slow cooker recipe per pound of meat.